How many times have you failed at trying to achieve your goals?

 This will help you pick healthy choices so that you can meet your goal.

-As great as writing a goal down is or as powerful as visualization is, you need to keep it out where you will see it all the time.
+As great as writing down your dreams is or as powerful as visualization is, you need to keep it out where you will see it all the time.

-If you put the piece of paper the goal is written on into a drawer, you will forget about it and never follow through and achieve your goals.
+If you put the piece of paper the goal is written on into a drawer, you will forget about it and never follow through and achieve success.

-To overcome this, you need to keep that goal visible.
+To overcome this, you need to keep it visible.

 Have the reminder on your computer monitor or in your car or on your bathroom mirror.
 Any place you will see it on a daily basis works.

-This will avoid you forgetting about the goal, which is a big reason we fail.
+This will avoid you forgetting about it, which is a big reason we miss out.

 The key here is to place the reminder in areas where you will see them most often.